 Social Recovery Projects explore ways to increase the numbers and diversity of people benefiting physically, mentally and socially from accessing nature.
 This includes creating employment and careers that are sustainable in the long term.

-Nature connectedness can help battle COVID and our poor national health.
+Nature connectedness can make a positive impact on both physical and mental health.
 The scientific evidence for the beneficial, cost effective impact of nature connectedness as part of an effective public health strategy is well established.
 How to make that work is less well understood.

 Four National Parks in the South of England have teamed up with Bournemouth University and Public Health England in the region to create the Nature Health Network to aggregate experience and knowledge of what works.
 It has over 40 member organisations including charities, NHS commissioning bodies, local government and frontline healthcare teams.
 A new Fellowship post has been created that will see five healthcare professionals take a one year post within National Parks to advance the scientific evidence of this work in their own personal area of interest and to take that experience back into national Public Health bodies at a senior level.

 Find out more: Jim.Mitchell@newforestnpa.go.uk

 A vital part of Green Recovery is giving opportunities for sustainable careers to young people.
 The National Park Authorities are already contributing to this through youth employment strategies, apprenticeships and internships, not to mention the inspirational work being done with thousands of schoolchildren every year.